Follow these instructions to learn how to navigate AAM’s filing tool for business and farm publications.

 There are two options for entering your publication’s geographic analysis: manually or via upload.
 The following instructions outline how to prepare and upload a customized geographic analysis spreadsheet to the Publisher Filing Center.

-Quick Tip: In order for the geographic upload function to work in the filing application, only the pre-determined AAM Excel template may be used.
+Quick Tip: For the geographic upload function to work in the filing application, only the pre-determined AAM Excel template may be used.

 3. Enter your publication’s geographic information into the downloaded template and then save your completed file to your system.
 Note: The format of the Excel file cannot be changed.
-However, you may cut and paste the date elements from your Excel reports into AAM’s customized Excel file.
+However, you may cut and paste data from your Excel reports into AAM’s customized Excel file.

-Quick Tip: The customized AAM Excel template may be used for future publisher’s statement filings if your publication’s distribution categories remain unchanged.
+Quick Tip: The customized AAM Excel template may be used for future publisher’s statement filings if your publication’s distribution categories don’t change.

-4. Now that you’ve saved your Excel file, go back to the Geographic section in the filing tool and click on the Choose File button.
-Select your file and then click on the Upload button to populate the geographic section of the filing tool.
-Remember to click on Save or Save and Continue at the bottom of the screen to save your uploaded data.
+4. Now that you’ve saved your Excel file, go back to the Geographic section in the filing tool and click the Choose File button.
+Select your file and click the Upload button to populate the geographic section of the filing tool.
+Remember to click Save or Save and Continue at the bottom of the screen to save your uploaded data.

 5. Edits may be made either directly to the data in the geographic section or to the customized Excel template and then reuploaded to the tool.

 Quick Tip: Do not add any symbols to the fields in AAM’s Excel template.
-The spreadsheet format is not editable and the state/province/country order cannot be changed.
+The format is not editable, and the state/province/country order cannot be changed.

 Prices and Optional Data

-This section is optional.
-It allows publishers to report price data, term data and sales channels.
+This section allows you to report price data, term data and sales channels.
 Please use your previous publisher’s statement as a reference.
-If you are not reporting these paragraphs, simply check Not reporting this optional paragraph.
-If you are reporting qualified nonpaid circulation only, then this section is excluded.
+If you are not reporting the optional paragraphs within this section, check Not reporting this optional paragraph.
+If you are reporting qualified nonpaid circulation only, then proceed to the next section.

 Notes

 The Notes section is where you may further explain any circulation claimed within the previous sections.
-Click on the Add Notes button to see a list of all possible disclosures.
-Add those that apply to this statement period.
+Click on the Add Notes button to see a list of all possible disclosures and add those that apply to this statement period.

 Quick Tip: When entering text, do not include any apostrophes (').
 These will be added by AAM during statement review.